intel/compute-runtime/documentation/GUIDELINES.md

 a general rule test shouldn't be longer then 1ms in Debug driver.

 # Coding guidelines
+* Favor the design of a self-explanatory code over the use of comments; if comments are needed, use double slash instead of block comments
 * HW commands and structures used in NEO must be initialized with constants defines for each Gfx Family: i.e. PIPE_CONTROL cmd = GfxFamily::cmdInitPipeControl
 * Any new HW command or structure must have its own static constant initializer added to any Gfx Family that is going to use it.
+* One-line branches use braces
+* Headers are guarded using `#pragma once`
+* Do not use `TODO`s in the code
+* Use `UNRECOVERABLE_IF` and `DEBUG_BREAK_IF` instead of `asserts`:
+  * Use `UNRECOVERABLE_IF` when a failure is found and driver cannot proceed with normal execution. `UNRECOVERABLE_IF` is implemented in Release and Debug builds.
+  * Use `DEBUG_BREAK_IF` when a failure can be handled gracefully by the driver and it can continue with normal execution. `DEBUG_BREAK_IF` is only implemented in Debug builds.